-- 26. If a game is called for any reason, it shall be a complete game if five innings (four in 6U, 8U and 10U) have been completed, or if the home team has scored more runs in four (three in 6U, 8U and 10U) innings or four (three in 6U, 8U and 10U) and a fraction innings, than the visiting team has scored in five (four in 6U, 8U and 10U) completed innings. - 27.
-If a game is called for any reason before it is a complete game, it shall be considered a suspended game and shall be resumed from the point of curtailment at the time scheduled by organization league officials. - 28.
-If a game is called for any reason in an uncompleted inning, after having reached complete-game length and the visiting team ties the score or takes the lead in the uncompleted inning, and the home team does not tie the score or retake the lead in its portion of the uncompleted inning, the game shall be

-- considered a suspended game and shall be continued from the point of curtailment at the time scheduled by organization league officials. - 29.
+- 28. If a game is called for any reason, it shall be a complete game if five innings (four in 6U, 8U and 10U) have been completed, or if the home team has scored more runs in four (three in 6U, 8U and 10U) innings or four (three in 6U, 8U and 10U) and a fraction innings, than the visiting team has scored in five (four in 6U, 8U and 10U) completed innings. - 29.
+If a game is called for any reason before it is a complete game, it shall be considered a suspended game and shall be resumed from the point of curtailment at the time scheduled by organization league officials. - 30.
+If a game is called for any reason in an uncompleted inning, after having reached complete-game length and the visiting team ties the score or takes the lead in the uncompleted inning, and the home team does not tie the score or retake the lead in its portion of the uncompleted inning, the game shall be considered a suspended game and shall be continued from the point of curtailment at the time scheduled by organization league officials. - 31.
 No inning shall start after 9:30pm at night.
 If the game has reached the equivalent of a complete game the game will end at the end of the inning that started prior to 9:30pm.
 This includes ties.
 In the event of a tie game in the end-of-year tournament the game will continue the next possible day.
-In 10U and 12U the pitcher of record will be able to continue to pitch the next day but must abide by the previous day's pitch rules.
-They also must abide by the current (day of continuation) day max pitch rules.
+All pitch count rules remain unchanged in the event of a continuation.
+For clarity, if a pitcher has pitched 30 pitches when a game is suspended, that pitcher is not eligible to pitch the following day and must rest 1 day prior to pitching again.